10 Dentin-pulp complex development

 Figure 10.30: A pulse oximeter (A) and dental adapter (B used instead of pulp vitality testing).
 Image credit: "Pulse oximeter and sensor with specially manufactured adapter" by Lorena Ferreira Lima, et al is licensed under CC BY 4.0

 Because different patients report pain differently, and because factors besides the health of the pulp affect the degree of discomfort reported, false-positive and false-negative results are possible with pulp vitality testing.
 Other less-invasive tests exist, including pulse oximetry and laser doppler flowmetry.
 These measure the vascular supply to each tooth, which correlates with the vitality of the tooth.
-Pulse oximetry takes advantage of the color change undergoes as it picks up oxygen.
+Pulse oximetry takes advantage of the color change hemoglobin undergoes as it picks up oxygen.
 Laser doppler flowmetry takes advantage of the doppler shift waves exhibit when they bounces off moving objects (such as flowing red blood cells) but not stationary ones– similar to the way the sound of a motorcycle changes pitch when it is rapidly travelling toward you or away from you.

 Age-related changes